-Special Correspondence.
-Logan, Cache Co., April 10 .- The regular term of the First district court opened in Logan today.
-The case to occupy the attention of the court to-day, was that of Cache Co. vs Sheriff T. H. Smith, the complaint being mal-féasance in office.
-The defendant, theorem big attentions of defendant.
-T. H. Smith, the complaint being mal-feasance in office.
+Logan, Cache Co., April 10 .- The reg-Logan, Cache Co., April 10.-The reg-ular term of the First district court opened in Logan today.
+The case to occupy the attention of the court to-day, was that of Cache Co. vs Sheriff T. H. Smith, the complaint being mal-feasance in office.
+The defendant, theorem big strongers feasance in office.
 The defendant, through his attorneys, filed a demurrer to the complaint, arguments on which will be heard on Friday.
 County Atty.
-Albert A. Law is prosecuting the case, while the defendant is being represent-ed by Nebeker, Hart & Nebeker.
-The new \$15,000 skating rink is so nearly completed that the announce-ment is made that the place will be opened on Saturday evening with a grand ball.
-It is estimated that 500 couples can dance on this floor with-out inconvenience.
+Albert A. Law is prosecuting the case, while the defendant is being represent-ed by Nebeker.
+Hart & Nebeker.
+The new \$15,000 skating rink is so hearly completed that the announce-ment is made that the place will be opened on Saturday evening with a opened on Saturday evening with a grand ball.
+It is estimated that 500 couples can dance on this floor withnvenience very critical condition.
+Jas.
+F. Bullock of Providence has a severe attack of pleuro pneumonia.

-out inconvenience.
 Mrs. James W. Quayle is lying in a